 How to Handle Leaf 'Litter'

-Paper?
-If handled correctly, shredded office paper, newsprint, and those nifty compostable take-out food containers will break down, but to what avail?
+Paper instead of leaves?
+If handled correctly, shredded office paper, newsprint, and those nifty compostable take-out food containers will break down in a compost pile, but to what avail?
 Fall leaves are full of plant nutrition and essential micro-nutrients as well as billions of microbes; teeming with microscopic life, they put life back into worn out soils.
-But paper products have none of those attributes; they are sterile and nutrient-free.
-Yes, paper will technically 'compost' (i.e. eventually degrade) but it will not BECOME compost.
+But paper products have none of those attributes; they are sterile, nutrient-free and may contain bleach and heavy metals.
+Paper will technically ‘compost’ (i.e. eventually degrade) but it will not BECOME compost.

-However, over the past few years, various societies and Universities have begun questioning the removal of {quote} "leaf litter".
-Some delightful butterflies and important pollinators overwinter in leaf litter, they note, and collecting and shredding those fall leaves could lead to a decline in their numbers--or help explain an already obvious decline in species like lightning bugs.
+However, over the past few years, various societies and Universities have begun questioning the removal of {quote} “leaf litter”.
+Some delightful butterflies and important pollinators overwinter in leaf litter, they note, and collecting and shredding those fall leaves could lead to a decline in their numbers—or help explain an already obvious decline in species like lightning bugs.

 On the other hand, one of our most amazing insects, the Hummingbird Clearwing Moth, goes through part of its life cycle nestled inside a thin cocoon under leaf litter.
-It's a day-flying moth that looks and acts like a tiny hummingbird and is an EXCELLENT pollinator.
-It's a delight to sight one of these false hummers in the garden, buzzing away in one of Nature's greatest disguises.
+It’s a day-flying moth that looks and acts exactly like a tiny hummingbird and is an EXCELLENT pollinator.
+It’s a delight to sight one of these false hummers in the garden, buzzing away in one of Nature’s greatest disguises.

 So what are we to do?
-Use our leaves to make compost that will help balance the ill effects of chemical farming and gardening that deplete our soils?
+Shred our leaves to make compost that will help balance the ill effects of chemical farming and gardening that deplete our soils?
 Or leave the leaves and let Nature take her course?

 Location: The pest and beneficial insects that spend the winter in leaf litter vary across the country.
 Did you have a severe insect problem on a specific crop this past season?
-Search your state's official Extension website to see if it overwinters in your area.
+Search your state’s official Extension website to see if it overwinters in your area.
 If it does, where?
 Underground or above ground?
 Perhaps in the stalks of plants left standing?
-If it's underground, remove the leaf litter so the soil will freeze hard.
-If it's in the litter, triple shred and compost those leaves.
-If it's in the stems, remove them, triple-shred and compost.
+If it’s underground, remove the leaf litter so the soil can freeze hard.
+If it’s in the litter, triple shred and compost those leaves.
+If it’s in the stems, remove them, triple-shred and compost.

 Note: You MUST clean up the leaf litter underneath disease and/or insect prone plants every season.
-If you compost it, the task must be done in a HOT pile to prevent future problems.
+If you choose to compost it, the task must be done in a HOT pile to prevent future problems.

 Conversely, you should research which butterflies, beneficials and pollinators spend the winter in leaves in your region.
 Unless the leaves are on your lawn or a patio, walkway or other potentially slippery surface, leave them be.
 Otherwise just rake them off the lawn and walkways and into small piles.
 That won’t hurt the good (or bad) bugs.